shuup/shuup-guide/source/customers-and-users.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-1. Navigate to the Contact Groups admin page by clicking `Contact Groups` under the `Contacts` category from the Shoop Admin menu.
+1. Navigate to the Contact Groups admin page by clicking `Contact Groups` under the `Contacts` category from the Shuup Admin menu.

    .. image:: customers-and-users/contacts-menu.png